Esteban Cabeza de Baca

 Esteban Cabeza de Baca (born 1985) is an American painter who lives and works between Queens, New York, and the US Southwest, whose abstract landscapes explore environmental and border issues.

-He received a BFA from Cooper Union, School of the Arts in 2010 and an MFA from Columbia University in 2014.
+He received a BFA from Cooper Union, School of the Arts in 2010 and an MFA from Columbia University School of the Arts in 2014.

 Biography

 Early life

 Esteban Cabeza de Baca was born in 1985 in San Ysidro, California, at the U.S.–Mexico border.
 His father and mother were active in the Brown Berets, as well as the Chicano, American Indian, and Black Panther movements.
-His father was a historian and his mother was an union organizer.
+His father was a historian and his mother was a union organizer.
 Cabeza de Baca was heavily influenced by the border town's position, as well as his Indigenous and Mexican heritage.
 He was also influenced by his parents, whose political passions and concern for human dignity led them to shelter undocumented migrants in their home during his youth.
 This deeply influences his exploration of themes such as colonialism, migration, and cultural memory in his art.

 Professional life

-Cabeza de Baca teaches at Purchase College.
+Cabeza de Baca currently holds the position of Assistant Professor of Painting at Oberlin College.
+He previously taught at Purchase College.
 His topics include Colonization and Color, the Generated Image, Painting Identity, Plein-Air to the Studio: Landscape and Figure.